US Patent Trademark Search: Everything You Need to Know

 Even if you file under a multi-category application, you will receive just one certificate for the application if approved.
 It is important to note as well that not all nations allow the multi-category application.

 If you need help with filing your trademark, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.